 Planning Monitoring Reporting

 Review

 Participate in the drafting and implementation of the municipality's IDP through established forums Participates in the setting of KPIs and targets for the municipality every year 3.
-Make representations on the draft annual budget performance through their involvement in the development of the Oversight Report.
+Make representations on the draft annual budget Participate in the annual review of performance through their involvement in the development of the Oversight Report.
 Receive annual performance and budget reports from council2.
 Participate in the development of the Oversight report Participate in the development of the Oversight report